Focus: Guerrilla Fighting & Counters

 Class Use - Communication

-Light infantry players are great at locating opponents and will often see events or power plays happening before they are even set into motion.
-However, it can be easily stated that using other teammates' communication is more important and being able to process callouts to position yourself properly for a counterplay or aggressive push is a major key to success.
+Recon players are great at locating opponents and will often see events or power plays happening before they are even set into motion.
+However, it can be easily stated that using other teammates' communication is more important, and being able to process callouts to position yourself properly for a counterplay or aggressive push is a major key to success.
 Working with your team is both a great strategy to prevent your team from walking into a poor situation and also a great strategy to prevent yourself from casually walking onto the other team.

 Class Use - Close Quarters